 Make something you need.
 Slack started as a homemade tool to facilitate communication on a group project where everyone worked remotely.
 It was created to solve an individual problem that turned out to be universal.
 If you create something that’s handy for your needs – it’s entirely possible it could help millions of others.
 And if not, at least you’ll have the satisfaction of creating something that makes your life a little easier.

 When Should You Get Business Insurance for Your Software Startup?

 Forget the days of programming in your garage in your hoodies-and-jeans.
 Whether you’re seeking venture capital funds or are unfunded, your role as software entrepreneur will put you in the company of people who could give you a hand up.
 You want them to have as much faith in you as possible and that means appearing serious and professional.
-One sure sign that you mean business is doing a full risk management accounting and equipping yourself with the right business insurance.
+One sure sign that you mean business is doing a full risk management accounting and equipping yourself with the right business insurance for your software company.

 The exact right time to buy a business policy is determined by a few different factors.
 In general, most software entrepreneurs should get insurance before these milestones: bringing in other people; establishing a physical location; using vehicles for the company; meeting with potential clients; and signing contracts.
 What type of insurance you need varies but typically you want to make everyone involved in your company is covered: you, your leadership team, your customers, and your employees.
 For most tech companies, that means buying these policies: